pmem/pmdk/doc/libpmem/libpmem.7.md

 + **PMEM_LOG_LEVEL**

-The value of **PMEM_LOG_LEVEL** enables trace points in the debug version of the library, as follows:
+The value of **PMEM_LOG_LEVEL** environment variable enables trace points in the debug version of the library, as follows:

 + **0** - This is the default level when **PMEM_LOG_LEVEL** is not set.
 No log messages are emitted at this level.